shadeed/rtl-styling/posts/rtl-styling.md

 Over 292 million people around the world speak Arabic as their first language.
 Arabic (al-Arabiyyah, pronounced /al ʕarabijja/, /ʕarabiː/) is my native language, and I sometimes build websites that need to support both left-to-right (LTR) and right-to-left (RTL) styles.

 ## Introduction to RTL styling
 The default page direction in CSS is LTR.
-If you check the browser of your choice and inspect the browser’s default agent styles for the `html` element, you will notice that `ltr` is the default value for the `dir` (or direction) (or direction) property.
+If you check the browser of your choice and inspect the browser’s default agent styles for the `html` element, you will notice that `ltr` is the default value for the `dir` (or direction) property.
 Below is a basic example to show the difference between an LTR and an RTL layout.

 ![](../../img/rtl-intro-1.png)